-Nepal is one of the poorest countries in South Asia with around 21.06 percent of its population living below the poverty line.
-Nepal’s economy, that was slowly recovering from the decade long civil war, suffered adversely from devastating earthquake and disruption in supply situation due to obstruction in southern boarder points.
-Political instability is a major challenge for Nepal and a major hindrance to its economic growth.
+Nepal is one of the poorest countries in South Asia with 18.7 percent of the population living below the poverty line (Economic Survey 2018-19).
+Nepal’s economy, that was slowly recovering from the decade long civil war, suffered adversely from devastating earthquake and disruption in supply situation due to obstruction in southern border points.
+Political instability has been a major challenge for Nepal and a major hindrance to its economic growth.

-Everyone is hopeful that new local bodies’ representatives will bring a ‘revolution’ in development where they have been seeing a widespread corruption for the last two decades and general election will bring much needed stability to the country.
+Everyone is hopeful that new local government’ representatives will bring a ‘revolution’ in development where they have been seeing a widespread corruption for the last two decades, and the two-third majority government has brought much needed stability to the country.

-Dan Church Aid has been supporting development work in Nepal since 1980’s.
+DCA has been supporting development work in Nepal since 1980’s.
 Initially, the work was focused on traditional development fields like clean drinking water, irrigation systems and improvement of infrastructures.
 However, these modalities have changed over the years.
-We are now working mainly to improve the life and livelihoods of the most marginalized communities through a more rights based approach.
+We are now working mainly to improve the life and livelihoods of the most marginalized communities through a more rights-based approach.

 • Inclusive Citizenship for Accountable Governance